15 Things You Should Do When You Find a Burst Pipe

 Cut Out the Damaged Pipe

 If you're a little more well-versed in plumbing repair, you might take the next step and cut out the damaged area of the pipe.
 Shut off the main water supply valve, drain the damaged water line and use a pipe cutter to cut out a section of pipe that extends about 1 in. to each side of the leak.
 Start by gripping the pipe firmly in the cutter’s jaws and tightening the cutter’s screw.
 Rotate the cutter in the direction shown—as you tighten the screw handle—until the pipe snaps.
-Find out how to get water pipes to stop banging.

 11 / 15

 Clean corrosion from the inside of the repair sleeve using a wire fitting brush.
 Clean the outside of the pipe with plumber’s sandcloth or emery paper.
 Brush flux onto all four cleaned surfaces.

 12 / 15